Upabjojr/sympy/docs/tutorial/calculus.rst

 Integrals
 =========

-To compute an integral, use the :func:`~diofant.integrals.integrals.integrate` function.
+To compute an integral, use the :func:`~sympy.integrals.integrals.integrate` function.
 There are two kinds of integrals, definite and indefinite.
 To compute an indefinite integral, do